 TABLE 4.
 Data of students' chemical literacy.
-Domain Aspects Control Class Category Experimental Class Category Content 57.86 ± 3.74 Enough 76.00 ± 4.50 Good Knowledge Procedural 43.00 ± 2.91 Enough 69.60 ± 6.17 Good Epistemic 43.39 ± 6.69 Enough 68.20 ± 7.42 Good Mean score 48.08 ± 20.50 Enough 71.27 ± 22.45 Good Context Health and disease 38.57 ± 1.56 Less 70.60 ± 5.18 Good Environmental quality 50.89 ± 4.85 Enough 61.60 ± 3.97 Good Mean score 44.73 ± 21.75 Enough 66.10 ± 21.08 Good То tal mean score 46.74 ± 13.11 Enough 69.20 ± 18.27 Good
+Domain Aspects Control Class Category Experimental Class Category Content 57.86 ± 3.74 Enough 76.00 ± 4.50 Good Knowledge Procedural 43.00 ± 2.91 Enough 69.60 ± 6.17 Good Epistemic 43.39 ± 6.69 Enough 68.20 ± 7.42 Good Mean score 48.08 ± 20.50 Enough 71.27 ± 22.45 Good Context Health and disease 38.57 ± 1.56 Less 70.60 ± 5.18 Good Environmental quality 50.89 ± 4.85 Enough 61.60 ± 3.97 Good Mean score Total mean score 44.73 ± 21.75 Enough 66.10 ± 21.08 Good 46.74 ± 13.11 Enough 69.20 ± 18.27 Good 1 6

-Based on data, the chemical literacy of students both in the aspect of knowledge and context for the experimental class was higher than those for the control class.
-The result of statistical analysis as presented in Table 5 showed that there is a significant difference in the students' chemical literacy between the experimental class and the control class ($t{\text{stat}, 2.134} > t{\text{table}, 2.008}$; P<0.5), indicating that integration of knowledge about water treatment technology using the SETS approach in online chemistry learning can improve chemical literacy skills in the aspects of knowledge and context.
+Based on data, the chemical literacy of students both in the aspect of knowledge and context for the experimental 6 as was higher than those for the control class.
+The result of statistical analysis as presented in Table 5 showed that there is a significant difference in the students' chemical literacy between the experimental class and the control class ($t{stat}, 2.134 > t{table}, 2.008; P < 0.5$), indicating that integration of knowledge about water treatment technology using the SETS approach in online chemistry learning can improve chemical literacy skills in the aspects of knowledge and context.

-Groups Mean Score Category Fcount Ftable tstat table Control 46.74 Enough 0.510 1.054 2 1 2 4 2 000 Experiment 69.20 Good 0.318 1.034 2.134 2.008 material context is a contextual problem relating to the conditions faced by students living in the Muara Badak district.
+TABLE 5.
+Statistical analysis of the students' chemical literacy skills. --- ---------- --------- material context is a contextual problem relating to the conditions faced by students living in the Muara Badak district.
 Contextual learning gives students direct experience that can increase their potential to seek and apply the chemistry concepts they are learning [9].
 This contextual problem will make students feel meaningful learning.
 Sinaga and Silaban [10] stated that students would respond positively if given the learning topic according to their daily experiences to feel interesting and enthusiastic learning.
 In implementing the SETS approach, the actual problem about the clean water problem in the Delta Mahakam area was given at the invitation stage.
 Giving the problem at this stage allows the students to feel more contextual in learning chemistry to solve the problems related to the literacy aspect of content knowledge.